arshad/panopoly_config/README.md

 This is useful if you want to build simpler config pages for your Distribution.

-### How to I add this to my distribution installation tasks?
+### How do I add this to my distribution installation tasks?

 Easy.
-Add a new task to your profile as follows:
+Add a new task to your profile as follows.
+We will handle the rest.

     <?php